-- In case you decide to perform the comet assay, according to the test method OECD TG 489, rats are the preferred species.
-Other rodent species can be used if scientifically justified (OECD TG 489, paragraph 23). - Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver, as primary site of xenobiotic metabolism, and from glandular stomach and duodenum, as sites of contact.
+- In case you decide to perform the comet assay, as you proposed initially, you did not specify the species to be used for testing.
+According to the test method OECD TG 489, rats are the preferred species.
+Other rodent species can be used if scientifically justified (OECD TG 489, paragraph 23). - You did not specify the route for testing.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - You proposed analysing the intestinal tract without further specifications.
+In line with the test method OECD TG 489, the test must be performed by analysing tissues from the liver as primary site of xenobiotic metabolism, and from the glandular stomach and duodenum as sites of contact.
 There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
 In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.
-Analysis of other parts of the intestinal tract in addition to the above recommended tissues remains at your discretion.